sreeks87/devicedata/devicedata/Readme.md

 1. Install python

-2. Install Django

-3. run `pip install -r requirements.txt`
+2. run `pip install -r requirements.txt`

-4. This will install all the required dependencies
+3. This will install all the required dependencies

+4. Make sure Django is installed

+5. Install postgres DB

-5. Database connection
+6. Database connection

-        The app uses a postgres DB, default schema to work.
+        The app uses a postgres DB, "default" schema to work.

         Please update the DB configs in the settings.py -> DATABASE part

         The DB values could be setup as env variables

-6. Run `python manage.py runserver`
+7. Run `python manage.py runserver`

-7. The web ui can be seen at `http://127.0.0.1:8000/device/`
+8. The web ui can be seen at `http://127.0.0.1:8000/device/`

 ### Example